Buttermilk Pancakes Recipe

 1 teaspoon pure vanilla extract

-- Place 3 tablespoons of butter in a saucepan and melt it over medium heat.
-Place into a bowl and let it cool.
+- Melt 3 tablespoons butter in saucepan over medium heat.
+Transfer to bowl; let cool.

 - To prep the wet ingredients, place eggs, buttermilk, maple syrup, vanilla extract, and the now-cooled melted butter into a bowl.
 Whisk until fully combined.

-- Create a well in the center of the dry ingredients and pour in the wet ones.
-Fold them in and stir until just combined.
-A few lumps of our are okay.
-Do not overmix.
-Let the batter rest for 10 minutes on the counter.
+- Create well in center of dry ingredients; pour in buttermilk mixture.
+Fold to just combine (a few lumps are ok).
+Let batter rest 10 minutes.

 - Meanwhile, heat the oven to 200ºF.
-Line a baking sheet with parchment paper and set aside.
+Line baking sheet with parchment paper and set aside.

-- Heat 1 teaspoon of vegetable oil in a large skillet over medium heat until shimmering.
+- Heat 1 teaspoon vegetable oil in large skillet over medium heat until shimmering.
 Wipe out the excess oil with a paper towel.

-- Using an ice cream scoop or a quarter measuring cup, portion out the batter onto the pan.
-Cook for 2-3 minutes or until the edges turn golden brown and the pancakes do not resist when you try to flip them with a spatula.
+- Using an ice cream scoop or 1/4-cup measure, portion out the batter onto the pan.
+Cook for 2-3 minutes or until the edges turn golden brown and pancakes flip easily with a spatula.
 Cook the other side for 1-2 minutes or until lightly browned.

-- Transfer onto the prepared baking sheet and keep them warm in the oven while you are cooking the rest of the batter.
+- Transfer onto the prepared baking sheet; keep warm in the oven while you cook the rest of the batter.